lethanhtrong161005/EduChatbotSolution/README.md

 ## Known limitations

 - **TXT and HTML upload defect:** the allow-list includes `text/plain` and `text/html`, but the current signature-based MIME inspector does not identify formats without a reliable byte signature.
 These uploads are rejected as unsupported.
 PDF, DOCX, and PPTX are the reliable demo formats.
 - Development startup automatically migrates and seeds.
-This convenience path is not a production deployment strategy and should not target a shared database casually.
+This is a local-development convenience, not a production deployment strategy, and it should not target a shared database casually.
-- Experiments are DB201-only, serial, use one live subject index, leave the selected configuration active, and have no restart/retry orchestration after a failed job.
+- Experiments are currently DB201-only, run serially per subject, use one live subject index, and leave the selected configuration active after completion.
+- Question-level generation or evaluation failures do not necessarily stop later questions.
+A run currently completes when at least one question evaluates successfully; failed questions are excluded from aggregate scores, while a run fails when every question fails.
+- Experiment configuration and retrieved contexts are snapshotted, but the associated `TestQuestion` question and ground-truth text remain mutable database data.
+Editing or reimporting the dataset can therefore change how an older run is displayed or reconstructed.
+- Experiment jobs do not currently provide complete stale-run detection, automatic restart, or idempotent resume after interruption in `PreparingIndex`, `Running`, or `Evaluating`.
-- The evaluator is RAGAS-style, not official Python RAGAS.
-Any future Python evaluator or subscription expansion remains undecided and is not current behavior.
+- The evaluator is an in-process C# RAGAS-style structured-output judge, not the official Python RAGAS package.
+A future Python evaluator remains an undecided extension until its process boundary, schemas, versions, recovery behavior, and deployment requirements are approved.
-- Frontend behavior is covered by PageModel/unit tests and manual checks, not end-to-end browser automation.
+- Flexible chat sessions are dynamically scoped to the owner’s current subject memberships for every generation.
+Membership changes can alter the retrieval scope of an existing session, including regeneration of an older turn. - Exact retrieved-context text is persisted for chat and experiment reproducibility.
+This duplicates source content and can outlive later source-document edits; a formal retention, deletion, and redaction policy has not yet been established.
+- Subscription and payment support is foundational rather than complete.
+Plan quota and capability fields describe intended benefits but are not proof of atomic usage accounting, runtime enforcement, or complete premium entitlement activation.
+- A passing default test run does not by itself prove PostgreSQL repository behavior or browser end-to-end behavior.
+Database-gated tests require an explicitly disposable PostgreSQL database, and browser automation is currently deferred.
 - Public EF Core contexts and remaining direct context consumers are layering technical debt; new code should prefer `IUnitOfWork` and focused repositories.
 - External email, Google, Supabase, AI-provider, and ZaloPay paths depend on valid third-party credentials and reachable endpoints.